rupeshtiwari/react-native-getting-started/README.md

 #### Requirement

 - Enable Developer Menu on android simulator
+- Debug in Chrome
+- Show console logs in chrome dev tool
+- Disable Yellow log on app
+- How to log errors
+- Show the stack trace, open the line number of the error occurred.

 #### Learning
+- How to Debug on Chrome devtool
+- How to disable yellow log on app
+- How to log errors.
 - How to enable developer menu by in android simulator?
 - how to open developer menu in android emulator?
 - How do I shake in android simulator?